 "The economic analysis of law has already had a profound impact on legal scholarship.
 It has been said that the study of law and economics is the most important development in the field of law in the last fifty years.
 A course in law and economics has become a part of the standard curriculum in the leading law schools, and most of those law schools have at least one full-time economist as a member of the law faculty.
 Centers for the study of law and economics have been established at Stanford, Chicago, Columbia, George Mason, Miami, and other distinguished schools of law.
 A majority of the federal judiciary has received formal training in law and economics in short courses provided by several of these centers.
-Many of those appointed to the federal bench in the last several years have been academic lawyers who specialized in law and economics-to name only a few, Judges Richard Posner and Frank Easterbrook of the Seventh Circuit; Judge Steven Breyer of the First Circuit [now Supreme Court]; Judge Robert Bork of the D.C.
-Circuit; Judge Bernard Siegan of the Ninth Circuit; and Justice Antonin Scalia of the United States Supreme Court."
+Many of those appointed to the federal bench in the last several years have been academic lawyers who specialized in law and economics-to name only a few, Judges Richard Posner and Frank Easterbrook of the Seventh Circuit; Judge Bernard Siegan of the Ninth Circuit; and Justice Antonin Scalia of the United States Supreme Court."